tarwn/lessthandot-hugo/blogs/content/posts/2009-04-13-copy-sql-server-database.md

   <img src="/wp-content/uploads/blogs/DataMgmt//copydb_4.gif" alt="" title="" />
 </div>

 5) Configuring the copied database is probably where you need to put the most thought in.
 Of course stay true to your disk configuration and alter and default locations as needed.
 Name the new database something meaningful.
 In my case I show this as DBA05_DR.
-We want a recovery database that may contain any configuration changes that were made over the time frame so tick the Drop any database on the destination… option.
+We want a recovery database that may contain any configuration changes that were made over the time frame so tick the Drop any database on the destination... option.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//copydb_5.gif" alt="" title="" />